MicrosoftDocs/architecture-center/docs/guide/index.md

 ## Design the architecture

 Once you have chosen the architecture style and the major technology components, you are ready to tackle the specific design of your application.
-Of course, every application is different, but the following resources can help you along the way:
+Every application is different, but the following resources can help you along the way:

 ### Reference architectures